-The closest sales touchpoint for your healthy food and beverage brand is when the customer is at an arm’s length away from your product.
+The closest sales touchpoint for your better-for-you F&B CPG brand is when the customer is at an arm’s length away from your product.
 This is the make-or-break point.
 It’s either they pick yours from the shelves and not any of the ten other displayed products or they ignore it and walk away.

 The first thing that you need to understand is that you only have an average of 7 seconds to attract, engage, and convince a buyer through your product packaging design.
 While this may vary depending on research sources, 7 seconds make sense and I like to further dissect it into parts:

 People have short attention spans and with the slew of information that distracts your customers, appealing to them is not an easy feat.
 With just 7 seconds to work with, you must figure out how to leverage your product packaging to help you convert sales.

 Here’s a checklist to help you enhance your product branding and your package design: